cirello-io/goherokuname/README.md

 or

-`go get -u -tags 'herokuComplete' cirello.io/goherokuname/...`
+`go get -f -u -tags 'herokuComplete' cirello.io/goherokuname/...`

 If you want the one with simple words: